 Please take some time to find a dry herb vaporizer that fits your budget and preferences.
 Below is a guide to help you find your ideal price range.
 By taking into consideration style and heating methods, you can find a vaporizer for dry herb that will work well for you and allow you to vape in style.
 If you'd like help selecting the perfect herbal vapor pen or portable, we would be glad to help you weigh your options and pick the best dry herb vaporizer.

-This range includes many more options of herb vaporizers to choose from.
+$100 - 199 - This range includes many more options of herb vaporizers to choose from.
 You can buy some of the better conduction herbal vaporizers out there along with some top-tier convection vaporizers for herbs.
-Models to consider include the Vicod 5G, Atmos Boss, DaVinci Original, Kind Pen Status, the Flowermate, and the G Pen Elite, which all use convection technology.
+Models to consider include the Vicod 5G, Kind Pen Status, and the G Pen Elite, which all use convection technology.

-With this price range, you can essentially get any type of dry herb vaporizer you'd like, including high-end vapes like the DaVinci Ascent, DaVinci IQ, Pax 2, Pax 3, KandyPens, Miva, and Haze V3.
-Each of these will give you incredible control options and provide you with the ultimate quality when it comes to vapor.
-For instance, the DaVinci IQ retails for $275, or you could get the Silver Surfer, one of the first-ever convection desktop dry herb vaporizers that still earns top marks to this day, for $270.
+$200 - 299 - With this price range, you can essentially get any type of dry herb vaporizer you'd like, including high-end vapes like the DaVinci IQ.
+Most of these will give you incredible control options and provide you with the ultimate quality when it comes to vapor.
+The DaVinci IQ retails for $275, or you could get the Silver Surfer, one of the first-ever convection desktop dry herb vaporizers that still earns top marks to this day, for around $270.

-If you have at least $300 to spend, you can purchase the Volcano, one of the most highly regarded desktop herbal vaporizers out there.
-The Classic Volcano dry herb vaporizer goes for $380 while the newer Digital Volcano retails for $500.
+$300 and Over - If you have at least $300 to spend, you can purchase the Volcano, one of the most highly regarded desktop herbal vaporizers out there.
+The Classic Volcano goes for $480 while the newer Digital Volcano retails for $600.
 At this point, if you're going to spend this much on a luxury herbal vaporizer, you might as well go for gold.
-Portable dry herb vaporizers that are great in this price range include The Firefly 2, retailing at $330.

 Dry Herb Vaporizers heat your herbs to a temperature that stays below the combustion point.
 The vaporization point falls between 200 and 392 degrees Fahrenheit.
 At these temps, the compounds in loose leaf are activated and turned into vapor.
 This makes the true herbal vaporizer produce a smokeless gas that you can inhale that does not contain any carcinogens or bad compounds like smoke does.
 They can be used for dry herbs or concentrates alike.